AssetMantle/documentation/markdowns/AssetMantle_Whitepaper.md

 Non-fungible tokens (NFTs) have experienced massive adoption within music, gaming, collectibles, physical arts, and beyond.
 These NFTs act as a certificate of ownership and thus requires a standardized representation of these tokenized assets.

-The majority of the NFTs related applications depend on centrally administered databases with fragmented capture of information.
+The majority of the NFT-related applications depend on centrally administered databases with fragmented capture of information.
 Being centrally operated the applications allow for high TPSs when the operations are internal to the system but become painfully slow when reconciling transactions with other applications.
 Considerable efforts have to be respent on KCL/AML at each onboarding of the same individual due to lack of interoperability.
 The lack of transparency into the data of these applications also allows for manipulation and discourages auditability.

 AssetMantle solves these problems of traditional finances by bringing auditability and interoperability between applications through decentralization solutions.
 It makes it easy to define open finance applications through its toolkit: